jeanmathieupotvin/notes/README.md

 ## Organization

 Notes are organized by themes in `notes/`.
-Each theme has its own sub-folder and each sub-folder contains a RMarkdown document along with a *compiled* version of it (named `README.md`) that can be rendered in Github's web interface.
-The format of the compiled document is *Github Flavored Markdown*.
+Each theme has its own sub-folder and each sub-folder contains a file named `README.md` that can be rendered in Github's web interface.
+The format of the document is *Github Flavored Markdown*.

 ## Table of contents